Koverse/documentation/kc-docs/connectionsThirdDraft.rst

 On the details page of a lookalike model you can:

-- View more information about the lookalike model including: Name, Creator, and when the model was last run
+- View more information about the lookalike model including: Name, number of entities, who created the model, and when the model was last run
 - Make the lookalike model private or public using the "Private" toggle
 - Run the lookalike model
 - Rename the lookalike model